swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 Meetings will be hosted on a Zoom videoconference, linked via the [instructor discussion Etherpad](http://pad.software-carpentry.org/instructor-discussion).

 Each instructor discussion session session must have at least one host (although two hosts are preferred).
-Any experienced instructor is welcome to host, but hosts are encouraged to join the mentoring subcommittee.
+Any experienced instructor is welcome to host, but hosts are encouraged to join the Instructor Development Committee.

 - Sign on as close to the start time as you can.
 - Confirm that your fellow host is present (if there is one) and who will be leading/taking notes